show0k/MLP-chess/README.md

 You have to execute Makefiles in GUI and engine directories, or run build.sh

 # Licence
 You can do whatever you want with the sources files.
-For more information, see the below LICENCE file
+For more informations, see the below LICENCE file

-Théo & Edouard
+# Notice
+"My Little Poney" is a trademark owned by Hasbro Studio, and the generic song of "Happy Tree Friends" is ownd by Mondo Media